FamilySearch/GEDCOM.io/_pages/techfaqs.md

 ## How do I record the age of an associated individual?

-Roles of associated individuals such as witnesses can be used with the `ASSO` structure, which does not permit `AGE` as a substructure.
+Roles of associated individuals such as witnesses can be provided with the `ASSO` structure, which does not permit `AGE` as a substructure.
 The most interoperable option, which maximizes the chance that other applications will display and preserve the age, is to use a `NOTE` structure: